microsoftgraph/microsoft-graph-docs-contrib/concepts/partners-billing-concept-overview.md

 # Use the partner billing API in Microsoft Graph to access billing data (preview)

-The partner billing API in Microsoft Graph allow Microsoft direct partners in the Cloud Solution Provider programs to export their high-volume billed and unbilled data asynchronously, removing the need to maintain an open connection for hours and loop through millions of transactions iteratively.
+The partner billing API in Microsoft Graph allow Microsoft direct partners in the Cloud Solution Provider programs to export their high-volume billed and unbilled data asynchronously.
+This removes the need to maintain an open connection for hours and loop through millions of transactions iteratively.
 Asynchronous APIs enable fast, efficient retrieval of billing and reconciliation data in manageable chunks for quicker reconciliation.

 ## Why use the partner billing API?